chankrrn/WRO-FE-YBR/elec/elec_README.md

 **Purpose:** High-level perception, localization and navigation.

-The Raspberry Pi processes information from:

-- RPLiDAR C1,
-- camera,
-- BNO055 IMU,
-- and the autonomous software architecture.

-Its high-level responsibilities include:

-- sensor processing,
-- localization,
-- computer vision,
-- field-position estimation,
-- path generation,
-- obstacle mapping,
-- navigation,
-- and generating drive / steering requests.
+The Raspberry Pi processes information from the RPLiDAR C1, camera, BNO055 IMU, and the autonomous software system.
+Its main responsibilities include sensor processing, localization, computer vision, field-position estimation, path generation, obstacle mapping, navigation, and generating drive and steering requests.

-The Raspberry Pi does not directly perform every low-level actuator operation.

-Instead, actuator requests are sent to the Arduino.
+However, the Raspberry Pi does not directly control every low-level actuator operation.
+Instead, it sends actuator requests to the Arduino, which handles the lower-level control.

 ---